thephpleague/commonmark/UPGRADE.md

 Thanks to the new prioritization system, we now support multiple renderers for the same block/inline class!
 The first renderer to return a non-null result will be considered the "winner" and no subsequent renderers will execute for that block/inline.
 No change should be required for most extensions unless you were using some weird workaround to support multiple renderers yourself.

+### `RegexHelper::isEscapable()` no longer accepts `null` values

+In cases where you may have previously passed a `null` value in, skip the call to this method.
+The previous behavior was to return `false` for `null` values, but `null` is never escapable so it's silly to make this call when we know what the result will be.

 ## 0.18.0

 No breaking changes were introduced, but we did add a new interface: `ConverterInface`.
 Consider depending on this interface in your code instead of the concrete implementation.
 (See #330)